Guide to Vietnam · Indochina · Southeast Asia

 Do I need a visa for Vietnam? +

-Most EU, UK and US citizens can apply for the e-visa online (90 days, single or multiple entry).
-Spain, France, Germany, Italy and the UK also enjoy a 45-day visa exemption.
-The guide explains the process step by step and how to choose between e-visa and exemption.
+Most EU citizens can apply for the e-visa online (90 days).
+Spain, France, Germany, Italy and the UK also have a 45-day exemption.

 How many days do I need for Vietnam? +

-Is it better to travel north to south or south to north? +
+Is it better to travel north-to-south or the other way? +

 How does offline access work? +